 Most of our parish registers are included on Findmypast.
 We also hold the parish libraries of Preston-next–Wingham and Elham, and the rectorial library of Crundale.
 The Preston Parish Library still survives in its white-painted oak carrying case.
 It was given in 1710 ‘for the use of the vicars’ of Preston by the Trustees for Erecting Parochial Libraries.
 Some 41 of the original 67 volumes are still in existence with their own distinctive bookplate.
 An attached shelf-list records the original titles in the library.

 Held in the Archives are the central records of the Diocese of Canterbury, dating back to the 14th century.
 These include tithe records, church court records, visitation records, and many records relevant to family history.
 For an index to pre-1858 wills for the Diocese of Canterbury please see http://wills.canterbury-cathedral.org/

-Important, please note: The archive collection of the Diocese of Canterbury is no longer available at Canterbury Cathedral Archives as it is in the process of a move to the Kent History and Library Centre in Maidstone, where it will be available in early June.
+Important, please note: The archive collection of the Diocese of Canterbury is no longer available at Canterbury Cathedral Archives as it is in the process of a move to the Kent History and Library Centre in Maidstone, where it will be available in late June.
 This collection consists of items with the DCb prefix in the reference, and includes tithe records, church court records, visitation records.
 Existing microfilm copies of this material remain at the Cathedral Archives.
 The records of East Kent Parishes (including registers of baptisms, marriages and burials) remain at the Cathedral Archives.
 Please contact us with any queries.